-As per 10 CSR 20-7.015, BOD5, TSS, and WET test samples collected for mechanical plants shall be a 24 hour composite sample.
-Grab samples, however, must be collected for pH, Ammonia as N, E. coli, Oil & Grease, Total Nitrogen, and Total Phosphorus.
-This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
-As Ammonia, Oil & Grease, Total Nitrogen, and Total Phosphorus samples must be immediately preserved, these samples are to be collected as a grab.
+As per 10 CSR 20-7.015, CBOD5, TSS, and WET test samples collected for mechanical plants shall be a 24 hour composite sample.
+Grab samples, however, must be collected for pH, E. coli, TRC, Oil & Grease, and nutrient parameters.
+This is due to the holding time restriction for E. coli, the volatility of TRC, and the fact that pH cannot be preserved and must be sampled in the field.
+As Oil & Grease and nutrient samples must be immediately preserved, these samples are to be collected as a grab.
+Ammonia, Cadmium, and Silver must also be immediately preserved but may be collected as composite as the permittee has an equipment setup to handle composite collections with immediate preservation.